ayhem-b/Graduation_report/chaps/chpt3.typ

 /* ------------------------------------------------------------------------------ */

 #heading(level: 2, numbering: none)[Introduction]
-This chapter explains the actual development and integration of the proposed IIoT-based monitoring and maintenance system.
-The development was divided into three main layers: PLC programming, edge data acquisition, and the Django-based web application.
-All components have a core role in enabling real-time monitoring, fault reporting, and maintenance management.
+In this chapter, we explain the actual development and integration of the proposed IIoT-based monitoring and maintenance system.
+We divided the development into two main layers: edge data acquisition, and the Django-based web application.
+Each component played a key role in enabling real-time monitoring, fault reporting, and maintenance management.

-==  Web Application

-== Edge Communication
+==  Environment Setup
-=== Python Script
-A Python script running on an edge device  was developed to:

-- Connect to the S7-1200 via Ethernet using the Snap7 library.

-- Read critical data points from the PLC.

-- Convert binary/byte data into human-readable values (integers, strings).

-- Send the data to the Django web server using HTTP POST requests.

-=== Script Snippet:
+===  virtual environment
+In order to maintain a clean and organized development setup, we used a virtual environment to create an isolated Python environment for our project.
+This allowed us to manage our dependencies separately from other projects or the system-wide Python installation.
+It was especially useful since we were working on multiple tools that might require different package versions.
+/*
 #align(
   center,
  block(